Symmetric critical knots for O'Hara's energies: Critical torus knots

 To that extent, assume $\Gamma$ has two rotational symmetry axes $v_1, v_2$ with rotational angles $\varphi_1=2\pi/a_1$ and $\varphi_2=2\pi/a_2$ for some integers $a_1,a_2\ge 2$, such that $v_1\cap v_2=\emptyset$.
 If $a_1=a_2=2$ we argue as follows.
 Consider the two parallel affine planes $E_1,E_2\subset\R^3$ such that $v_1\subset E_1$ and $v_2\subset E_2$, and $d:=\dist(E_1,E_2)>0$.
 Then $\Gamma$ cannot be fully contained in the closed infinite slab

-since any point in the open interior of $S$ gets mapped into the exterior $\R^3\setminus S$ by each of the rotations $\opRot(\pi,v_i)$, $i=1,2$.
-The only possibility left for the (connected) curve $\Gamma$ would be to be contained in one of the affine planes, say in $E_1$.
-But all points of $E_1$ are mapped into $\R^3\setminus S$ under the rotation $\opRot( \pi,v_2)$, hence $\Gamma$ would have points outside of $E_1$, which is a contradiction.
+since any point in $S$ gets mapped into the exterior $\R^3\setminus S$ by at least one of the rotations $\opRot(\pi,v_i)$, $i=1,2$.
 Now without loss of generality we may assume that $E_1$ and $E_2$ are parallel to the $x-y$-plane, i.e.,

 with $R_1> R_2$, and we denote the curve points with the largest and the smallest $z$-coordinate by $x_\textnormal{max}\in\Gamma$ and $x_\textnormal{min}\in\Gamma$, respectively.
 We may assume without loss of generality that